 Cabbage with Poached Eggs

-1 / 2 cabbage, thinly sliced
+1 / 2 cabbage, thinly sliced4 garlic cloves, minced

 1 / 2 onion thinly sliced